denishjackson1/eks-terraform/README.md

        ```bash
        terraform init
        ```
-   3. Configure Variables
+   3. Configure `Variables`

-        Update the variables with your own values.
+        Update the variables with your values under `variables.tf`.

    4. Check and confirm the Terraform Plan